Scalable Planning with Deep Neural Network Learned Transition Models: Experimental Results

 In Figures~\ref{fig:planning_performance} (a)-(c), we compare the planning qualities of the domain-specific policies (blue), the base MILP model (gray), MILP model with preprocessing and strengthening constraints solved optimally (orange), MILP model with preprocessing and strengthening constraints solved up to 20\% duality gap (green) and TF-Plan.

 In Figure~\ref{fig:planning_performance} (a), we compare HD-MILP-Plan and TF-Plan to a rule-based local Reservoir planner, which measures the water level in reservoirs, and sets outflows to release water above a pre-specified median level of reservoir capacity.
 In this domain, we observe an average of 15\% increase in the total reward obtained by the plans generated by HD-MILP-Plan in comparison to that of the rule-based local Reservoir planner.
-Similarly, we find that TF-Plan outperforms the rule-based local Reservoir planner with a similar percentage.
-However, we observe that TF-Plan outperforms both HD-MILP-Plan on Reservoir 4 domain.
+Similarly, we find that TF-Plan outperforms the rule-based local Reservoir planner with a similar percentage though does not always beat HD-MILP-Plan.
+However, we observe that TF-Plan outperforms both the rule-based policy and HD-MILP-Plan on the larger Reservoir 4 domains.
 We investigate this outcome further in Figure~\ref{fig:behaviour} (a).
 We find that the plan returned by HD-MILP-Plan incurs more penalty due to the noise in the learned transition model, where the plan attempts to distribute water to multiple reservoirs and obtain higher reward.
 As a result, the actions returned by HD-MILP-Plan break the safety threshold and receive additional penalty.
 Thus, HD-MILP-Plan incurs more cost than TF-Plan.

 In Figure~\ref{fig:planning_performance} (b), we compare HD-MILP-Plan and TF-Plan to a rule-based local HVAC policy, which turns on the air conditioner anytime the room temperature is below the median value of a given range of comfortable temperatures [20,25] and turns off otherwise.
 While the reward (i.e., electricity cost) of the proposed models on HVAC 3 rooms are almost identical to that of the locally optimal HVAC policy, we observe significant performance improvement on HVAC 6 rooms settings, which suggests the advantage of the proposed models on complex planning problems, where the manual policy fails to track the temperature interaction among the rooms.
 Figure~\ref{fig:behaviour} (b) further demonstrates the advantage of our planners where the room temperatures controlled by the proposed models are identical to the locally optimal policy with 15\% less power usage.